 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering courses in the St. Louis region feature:
+Sylvan’s Engineering programs in the St. Louis region provide: